 While factory farming makes extensive use of routine antibiotics in livestock feeding and animal husbandry, most homesteaders avoid the use of antibiotics in all but extreme emergencies.
 This is a good change.

 Routine use of antibiotics in food livestock has given rise to antibiotic-resistant bacteria — deadly bacteria.
-Those of us who raise our own food, want to ensure that we also aren’t raising antibiotic resistant Super-bugs.
+Those of us who raise our own food, want to ensure that we also aren’t raising antibiotic-resistant Super-bugs.
 By limiting our use of antibiotics on the homestead we can create healthier food and healthier animals.

 How to support healing in your livestock